johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

        ]
    }
    ```
 And similarly output on the console looks like the following (this is just a snippet of the entire output).
-Here the first row is the count (frequency of occurrence) and the second is the file path.
+Here, the first row is the count (frequency of occurrence) and the second is the file path.

    ```console
    Total Events: 11179 Time: 12s.
 Throughput: 75.3333 events/sec.